danburzo/toolbox/README.md

+# Toolbox

-This is a collection of tools, libraries and APIs for web projects, inspired by [javierarce/toolbox](https://github.com/javierarce/toolbox).
-It's a reference as well as a compendium of things you can do in the browser that can hopefully inspire your next creative web project.
+This is a collection of tricks, tools, libraries, APIs and data sources for creative projects.
+It's a reference as well as a compendium of things you can do in the browser and the command line.

+It's inspired by the highly-recommended [javierarce/toolbox](https://github.com/javierarce/toolbox).

 ## JavaScript libraries